iceroad/martinet/README.md

     * [Single-file VueJs components](https://vuejs.org/v2/guide/single-file-components.html) (VueJs-2).
     * [Angular template bundler](https://github.com/TheLarkInn/angular2-template-loader) (Angular-2 and higher).

 The design of Martinet favors **convention-over-configuration**.
-The target use case is to build static sites and single-page web applications, as well as combinations of the two.
+The target use case is to build small-to-medium static sites and single-page web applications, as well as combinations of the two.

 ### Install